Nobody can push a file onto your machine.

 - Virtual folders with inherited rules

-- Per-file descriptions for context
+- Per-file descriptions for context, set by the sender

 On the computer and in your pocket.